 The Virginia Smyth Scholarship is presented annually to offer financial support to persons seeking to advance their careers in aging.
 The fund, established in 1998, provides scholarships for graduate study in gerontology and promotes leadership development in the field of aging to include a broad knowledge base, strong organizational skills and a vision for the future.
 The Scholarship was first awarded in 2004 and named for Virginia Smyth, a founding member of GGS and the spirit behind the establishment and endowment of the GGS Scholarship Fund.

 As a network that educates, serves and advocates for older adults and their families, GGS sponsors an annual gerontology scholarship award program for older adults.
-This program provides scholarship opportunities to attend the GGS Annual Conference for older adults in Georgia.
-By sponsoring these awards, we aim to promote continued interest and involvement in aging-related issues across the lifespan.
+This program provides a scholarship opportunity to attend the GGS Annual Conference for older adults in Georgia.
+By sponsoring this award, we aim to promote continued interest and involvement in aging-related issues across the lifespan.

 ROBERT P. WRAY UNDERGRADUATE SCHOLARSHIP

 Quote from Scholarship Essay: “The culmination of my research, volunteering, and internship experiences have solidified my desire to join the group of doctors whom I have observed placing an emphasis on scientific knowledge, colleague collaboration, and human connection.
 It is not the many lives that I will be saving, but the small acts of dignity for individuals that attracts me to the field of geriatrics.
 The admiration I hold for the geriatricians reminds me what it means to understand, support, and connect with both life and death as a compassionate, professional human.
 I hope to one day find a more permanent place among the people whose tasks and concerns have come to matter to me profoundly.”

 College/University: University of Georgia, Master of Public Health in Gerontology